kiannylim/SC1015-Data-Science-Project/README.md

 - Through Chi Square Test, 'MonthlyIncome','DistanceFromHome','PercentSalaryHike','PerformanceRating',
 'YearsSinceLastPromotion' are variables dropped since they are independent on Attrition.
 - Random Forest performed consistently well with remaining variables after resampling.
+- Feature Importances showed that JobSatisfaction, Age, JobInvolement, TotalWorkingYears and EnvironmentalSatisfaction (in decreasing order) are the top 5 most important features in predicting attrition rates

 # What did we learn from this project?